-Having quick hands is extremely important in boxing as it means you can beat your opponent to the punch, giving you a slight second advantage to slip, roll or move out the way of a punch in your direction.
+Having quick hands is extremely important in boxing as it means you can beat your opponent to the punch, giving you a slight second advantage to slip, roll or move out of the way of a punch in your direction.

-By having quick hand speed in your punches, it will also make you a lot harder to defend against.
+Having quick hand speed in your punches, it will also make you a lot harder to defend against.
 This is because it will naturally force your opponent into a more defensive mindset or even put them on the back foot.

 “Speed Kills” – that is what Cus D’Amato used to tell Mike Tyson at the start of his career.
-When Mike Tyson was upcoming heavyweight he would constantly work on his speed and combinations over his power as this what would really be the difference against most of his opponents in the ring.
+When Mike Tyson was an upcoming heavyweight he would constantly work on his speed and combinations over his power as this was what would really be the difference against most of his opponents in the ring.

 How do you improve hand speed for boxing

-One of the first things before you practice any of these exercises below is you need to have the right mentality in believing that you do have quick hand speed.
-By giving a self talk in your head that your punches are fastest this will really help toward all these exercises below.
+One of the first things, before you practice any of these exercises below, is you need to have the right mentality in believing that you do have quick hand speed.
+By giving a self-talk in your head that your punches are fastest this will really help toward all these exercises below.

-You need to really feel and believe that you have quick hand if you are going to improve their speed.
+You need to really feel and believe that you have a quick hand if you are going to improve their speed.